I encountered Batman oddly.

 Just how that effect dovetails with Lee doing his thing with like-minded artists over at Marvel during that same period, who knows.
 Either National did it first and Lee did it more-and-better, or Lee doing it made National step up their game, or they should all just be considered one big phenomenon – whatever.

 What is known is that National (now National Periodical Publications, and now publicly-owned, bucking for its Warner merger) was rocked by Marvel’s newsstand success and they looked around for ways to distinguish themselves.
 So in 1968, the term “Golden Age of Comics” was coined as a marketing device, partly in an appeal to originalism and partly to claim that these heroes were wholesome and decent, not like those grubby psychedelic whatnots over at Marvel.
-That their alleged content for this Golden Age corresponded pretty much to 1952-1960, and not to 1938-1945 even a tiny bit, seems to have escaped everyone but Steranko.
+That their alleged content for this Golden Age corresponded pretty much to 1958-1960, and not to 1938-1945 even a tiny bit, seems to have escaped everyone but Steranko. [see comments for more/better detail]

 I think this has everything to do with youth culture and the Vietnam War.
 If you were into Marvel, you were probably into Warren Magazines and might have copped an issue of Snatch Comix too, and you didn’t give a shit about anyone’s mommies’ heroes with flags waving in the background; if you were into DC, you kept that regulation crew-cut, subscribed to Analogue, and cared greatly about whether science fiction would remain “pure” and “hard,” and you would not forget the Lost and Golden Times.
 Professionally, the situation was way more mixed, but the fandoms polarized.